kr3v/haskell-gtd-nl/doc.md

   	| - both:
   	|   - follow lsp instead of custom protocol
 7x	|   - support `~/.cabal/bin/...` and PATH for `haskell-gtd-server` and `haskell-gtd-package`

----

-DistDirLayout -> err=cannot find a cabal 'item' with source directory that owns given file (data={"err":"cannot find a cabal 'item' with source directory that owns given file","srcSpan":null})